xhsongstanford/FocoNet/README.md

     In the near future we will update the output format to strike/dip/rake.

-    Currently, users can refer to our jupyter notebook *check_result.ipynb* to convert the PTB axis to focal mechanisms using pyrocko package.
+    Users can refer to our jupyter notebook `FocoNet_Full/check_result.ipynb` to convert the PTB axis to focal mechanisms using pyrocko package and visualize the result.

-## Data Structures
+## Dataset Structures

 To read the training, test, and evaluation set, use:
 ```